zentyal/zentyal/docs/en/user/mail.rst

   folders) allowing to make some of them public.
 - Server-side searches
 - Built-in extension mechanism

+Both POP3 and IMAP have secure versions, called respectively POP3S and IMAPS.
+The difference with the normal version is that they use TSL encryption so the content of the mail messages cannot be sniffed.

 SMTP/POP3-IMAP4 server configuration with eBox
 ==============================================